 The following options may be useful to remove client-side controls over data:

-The following options may be used to deliver sslstrip-like attacks against a victim user whose traffic is unwittingly being proxied via Burp.
-You can use these in conjunction with the listener option to force TLS in outgoing requests to effectively strip TLS from the user's connection:
+You can use the following options to deliver sslstrip-like attacks against a victim user whose traffic is unwittingly being proxied via Burp.
+Use these with the listener option to force TLS in outgoing requests to effectively strip TLS from the user's connection:

-These settings are used to automatically replace parts of requests and responses passing through the Proxy.
-For each HTTP message, the enabled match and replace rules are executed in turn, and any applicable replacements are made.
+You can use Match and Replace rules to automatically replace parts of requests and responses that pass through the Proxy.
+For each HTTP message, Burp executes the enabled rules in turn, and makes any applicable replacements.

-Rules can be defined separately for requests and responses, for message headers and bodies, and also specifically for the first line only of requests.
-Each rule can specify a literal string or regex pattern to match, and a string to replace it with.
+You can define rules separately for requests and responses, for message headers and bodies, and also for the first line only of requests.
+You can specify a literal string or regex pattern to match for each rule, and a string to replace it with.

 For message headers, if the match condition matches the entire header and the replacement string is left blank, then the header is deleted.
-If a blank matching expression is specified, then the replacement string will be added as a new header.
+If you specify a blank matching expression, the replacement string is added as a new header.